 Sterile Supply Technician: Job Description and Education Requirements

 Sterile supply technicians, also referred to as sterile processing or CSS (central sterile supply) technicians, are medical support workers who sterilize and prepare equipment and instruments, such as surgical tools.
-Would-be sterile supply technicians can find employment in hospitals, medial laboratories, and other facilities where sterilized equipment is needed.
+Would-be sterile supply technicians can find employment in hospitals, medical laboratories, and other facilities where sterilized equipment is needed.

 These technicians must follow guidelines for sterilization exactly since most medical equipment must be completely decontaminated before use.
 Often, they also are responsible for maintaining necessary supply levels in sterile storage areas.
 Other day-to-day duties of sterile processing technicians can include:

-- Operating and monitoring steam autoclaves, sonic washers and other sterilizing equipment
+- Operating and monitoring steam autoclaves, sonic washers, and other sterilizing equipment

 - Cleaning sterilizing equipment

 According to PayScale.com, the salary range for most sterile supply technicians was $22,905-$80,000 per year as of September 2014.
 The U.S. Bureau of Labor Statistics (BLS) reported that the number of jobs for medical equipment preparers, including sterile supply technicians, was expected to increase approximately 20% between 2012 and 2022, which was faster than average.

 According to job postings found in November 2014 on Monster.com, a high school diploma or general equivalency diploma (GED) was the only formal general education required for sterile supply technician jobs.
 However, many employers preferred to hire those who had completed a technician training course in CSS processing as well.
 These courses are available at vocational and community colleges and cam take one year to complete.